-Berkeley’s Middle School covers (grades six to eight) follows a block schedule of 85 minute classes with alternating A/B days.
-Additional requirements outside the core classes include music, physical education, swimming, Mandarin, information technology, and art classes.
+Berkeley’s Middle School covers (grades six to eight) has certain requirements outside the core classes include music, physical education, swimming, Mandarin, information technology, and art classes.
 A learning support program is in place to support ESL and special needs students.

 Berkeley’s high school follows a college preparatory curriculum designed to ensure matriculation to top colleges and universities around the world.
 Berkeley offers Advanced Placement classes to high achieving students, and all students work with the counselor to develop an academic plan to help them obtain entrance to the college of their choice.
-High school classes also follow a block schedule of 85 minutes blocks every other day.
 Students are given the choice of a variety of electives that include Business Management, Mandarin, Spanish, Publication and Design, Psychology, Sociology and visual and performing arts classes.
 Graduation requirements follow a standard American high school course of study.

 MIDDLE AND HIGH SCHOOL OVERVIEW